Platinum: Early uses

-European discovery
+Early scientific studies

 The first European reference to platinum appears in 1557 in the writings of the Italian humanist Julius Caesar Scaliger as a description of an unknown noble metal found between Darién and Mexico, "which no fire nor any Spanish artifice has yet been able to liquefy".
 From their first encounters with platinum, the Spanish generally saw the metal as a kind of impurity in gold, and it was treated as such.
 It was often simply thrown away, and there was an official decree forbidding the adulteration of gold with platinum impurities.

 This alchemical symbol for platinum was made by joining the symbols of silver (moon) and gold (sun).

-Antonio de Ulloa is credited in European history with the discovery of platinum.
+Antonio de Ulloa's report on his trip to South America described metal "platina" that interfered with the mining of gold and silver.

 In 1735, Antonio de Ulloa and Jorge Juan y Santacilia saw Native Americans mining platinum while the Spaniards were travelling through Colombia and Peru for eight years.
 Ulloa and Juan found mines with the whitish metal nuggets and took them home to Spain.
-Antonio de Ulloa returned to Spain and established the first mineralogy lab in Spain and was the first to systematically study platinum, which was in 1748.
 His historical account of the expedition included a description of platinum as being neither separable nor calcinable.
 Ulloa also anticipated the discovery of platinum mines.
 After publishing the report in 1748, Ulloa did not continue to investigate the new metal.
 In 1758, he was sent to superintend mercury mining operations in Huancavelica.

 In 1741, Charles Wood, a British metallurgist, found various samples of Colombian platinum in Jamaica, which he sent to William Brownrigg for further investigation.

 In 1750, after studying the platinum sent to him by Wood, Brownrigg presented a detailed account of the metal to the Royal Society, stating that he had seen no mention of it in any previous accounts of known minerals.
-Brownrigg also made note of platinum's extremely high melting point and refractoriness toward borax.
+Brownrigg also made note of platinum's extremely high melting point and refractoriness toward several metallurgical fluxes.
 Other chemists across Europe soon began studying platinum, including Andreas Sigismund Marggraf, Torbern Bergman, Jöns Jakob Berzelius, William Lewis, and Pierre Macquer.
 In 1752, Henrik Scheffer published a detailed scientific description of the metal, which he referred to as "white gold", including an account of how he succeeded in fusing platinum ore with the aid of arsenic.
 Scheffer described platinum as being less pliable than gold, but with similar resistance to corrosion.